A Possible Explanation For The Origins Of Peptides On Earth

 Pointing out a common drawback of origin-of-life studies, Matthew Powner of University College London, says, “No one knows what exact conditions are prebiotic.”
 But Powner, who was not involved in the new study, looks forward to seeing whether longer peptides can be formed, chirality can be induced, and other amino acids can be incorporated.

-“We’re really excited because we now have a model prebiotic reaction that generates peptides quite easily,” Hud says.
-He and his collaborators plan to use the system to study whether they can form peptides of a single chirality starting from racemic mixtures, an important step toward understanding the origins of the chirality of life.
+Hud and his collaborators plan to use the system to study whether they can form peptides of a single chirality starting from racemic mixtures, an important step toward understanding the origins of the chirality of life.

 Join the conversation